koji/blog/src/content/blog/2024-10-29/index.md

 coverImage: 'orc_cover.png'
 ---

-# Building an Image Text Extractor with Python, Gradio, and Hugging Face

 Extracting text from images, known as Optical Character Recognition (OCR), is a valuable feature for applications in document processing, data extraction, and accessibility.
 In this guide, we will create an OCR app using Python libraries like `pytesseract` for OCR, `Pillow` for image processing, and `Gradio` for building an interactive UI.
 We’ll deploy this app on Hugging Face Spaces.

 ## Prerequisites